hoetzenofer/PlantLine/README.md

 - Use blue and red light (if needed, for example in winter)

-- Send messages on Discord via bot
+- Show stats on Discord via bot

 ---